jrlanglois/JRLCodingStandard/README.md

 ## Spelling

-Code must be written using [Canadian English](https://en.wikipedia.org/wiki/Canadian_English), favouring the British side of spelling.
+Comments and code must be written using [Canadian English](https://en.wikipedia.org/wiki/Canadian_English), favouring the British side of spelling.

 ### Suffixes